knightjimr/rms/docs/hello2.rst

    echo "Said hello to all of the arguments!"

 (plus the text of the echo commands is slightly different).
-All of the RMS options are described in :doc:`cmdline`.
+For more information on the RMS command-line options, see :doc:`clihelp`.

 Finally, the script that implements "Hello World!" is the following: ::